 CdR Capital Ltd – Stewardship Code Disclosure

-Whilst supporting the objectives underlying the Code and adhering to the highest standards of corporate governance and due diligence in respect of its investments, CdR Capital Ltd, having considered the Code, believes that the principles are not applicable to its investment activities at this time.
-Should that change in the future, CdR Capital Ltd will review its commitment to the Code and update this disclosure accordingly.
+Whilst supporting the objectives underlying the Code and adhering to the highest standards of corporate governance and due diligence in respect of its investments CdR, having considered the 2020 Code, believes that the Principles are not applicable to its investment activities at this time.
+Should that change in the future, CdR will review its commitment to the Code and update this disclosure accordingly.

 CdR Capital Ltd – Shareholder Rights Directive II Disclosure